 Do you live in a state that requires your car to pass an emissions test?
 If so, failing to maintain your car could lead to a huge repair bill to bring the vehicle into compliance.

-"The average repair bill is somewhere between $335 to $350 to fix a problem that causes an emissions test to fail," says Rich Parlontieri, chief executive officer of Speedemissions, a vehicle emissions testing/safety inspection company with stations in Salt Lake City, Houston and Atlanta.
+"The average repair bill is somewhere between $335 to $350 to fix a problem that causes an emissions test to fail," says Rich Parlontieri, CEO of Speedemissions, a vehicle emissions testing/safety inspection company with emissions testing locations in St. Louis, Salt Lake City, Houston and Atlanta.
 "Common causes of failed emissions tests include faulty oxygen sensors, air flow monitors and catalytic converters."

-States may require drivers to pay well over $700 to attempt to fix their own cars before the state finally grants them a waiver to bypass the emissions test, Parlontieri says.
+States may require drivers to spend between $400 and $855 to attempt to fix their own cars before the state finally grants them a waiver to bypass the emissions test, Parlontieri says.
 Basic maintenance can prevent many of these problems from occurring in the first place.

 "The best way to improve the odds of passing an emissions test is to maintain your vehicle.
 A well-maintained engine is usually a clean engine as far as emissions are concerned," says Parlontieri.